pvvx/ATC_MiThermometer/README.md

 ### Bluetooth Advertising Formats
 The Firmware can be configured to support one of four different Bluetooth advertisements data formats.
 Supports bindkey beacon encryption.

-You can also configure to transferring everything in turn (round-robin)
 #### atc1441 format:
 UUID 0x181A - size 16 (temperatyre in 0.1%, humidity in 1%): [atc1441 format](https://github.com/atc1441/ATC_MiThermometer#advertising-format-of-the-custom-firmware)